yousefelassal/quote-cron/README.md

 > The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it.

 > To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.

+> All tremble at violence; all fear death.
+Putting oneself in the place of another, one should not kill nor cause another to kill.